 Throughout the book Zurich’s writers put forward their own analyses of graffiti.
 In a piece by Prodomo he argues that it is a liberating act and highlights its Anarchic nature.
 Not only is graffiti empowering on an individual level but its expression is also a ‘social contribution’ that questions established truths.
 This leads me on to Gen whose chapter is particularly uninhibited.
 His essay is partly an ode to his mentor Rammellzee, part philosophical theses, and at times a political rebuke.
 The opening scene is set one evening in the New York subway.
 Gen and Rammellzee are tagging the inside of a train.
 This is what Gen describes as the quest for identity by creating ‘frozen sounds’ using their own letters.
 They’ve inherited this human quest that stretches all the way back to prehistoric cave paintings.
 For Gen the graffiti subculture is more than an instinct though, it is also a direct challenge to power and the status quo.
 Obviously this leads on to philosophical questions too; is graffiti just another avant-garde art form expressing “the basic biological programs of mankind?”; is art anything more than a way to avoid human facts of life and death?
 At points this all gets slightly baffling and occasionally the writing seems bitter but it is also a really engaging read.
 Later in the book Arez emphasises Gens presence in Zurich’s graffiti when he says that it was he who came closest to developing a ‘Zurich-style’.
 As it was, rather than their own style, the city’s writers developed their own method of ‘blanket vandalism’.

 Arez is yet another contributor to Zee City who writes intelligently and isn’t afraid to speak his mind.
 He critically reflects on graffiti in Zurich as a sometimes unimaginative yet active scene.
-Arez also pays tribute to 14K Magazine which became an early institution of European graffiti.
-Started in 1988 14K was one of the first hip hop magazines in the world and at its peak had a print run of 7000!
-The importance of the publication is emphasised with mentions throughout the book and there’s also some interesting texts by those involved with its production.
+Arez also pays tribute to the Fourteen Kay magazine which became an early institution of European graffiti.
+Started in 1988 the publication was one of the first hip hop magazines in the world and at its peak had a print run of 7000!
+The importance of Fourteen Kay is emphasised with mentions throughout the book and there’s also some interesting texts by those involved with its production.
 One of these is a photographer called Beka who religiously documented Zurich’s graffiti.
 In fact he was such a regular to the city’s train yards that he was allowed the use of an employees bike on his visits!

 Although the editors say that the book can’t tell the complete story of graffiti in Zurich, Zee City does seem to be pretty exhaustive.
 There is a lot of content here, from hundreds of pictures to dozens of articles that describe the wider hip hop scene, individuals experiences, and the beginnings of the movement.
 In the early parts of the book there are allusions to the activism of the time such as the anti-apartheid movement.
 Elsewhere a flyer for a ‘Stop the Violence’ party is reproduced and there’s a great piece written by the feminist Revolutionary Women’s Art crew.
 It could have been interesting if these interactions with contemporary politics had been explored a bit further.
 Aside from politics there’s a strong intellectual vein running through the book.
 According to DJ Nail, Zurichs hip hop scene brought people together to “philosophize about God and the world”.
 Evidence of this can be found here with the many engaging and intelligently written articles.
 On the whole there’s not much that can be criticised.
 Zee City is well produced, there’s lots of good anecdotes, the combination of graffiti and the wider hip hop movement is done well, and most importantly it has some wicked graff.